top of page

 Why This Practice Matters

 When we embrace impermanence, we stop taking life for granted.
-We cherish small joys—the laughter of loved ones, the warmth of the sun, the simple pleasure of breathing.
+We cherish small joys, the laughter of our loved ones, the warmth of the sun, and the simple pleasures like breathing.

 Contemplating death isn’t about fear; it’s about learning to live fully.
-It helps us let go of trivial worries and focus on what truly matters: love, kindness, and meaningful connections.
+It helps us let go of worries and focus on what matters: love, kindness, and connections.

 In the end, it’s not how long we live that defines us, but how present and open-hearted we are in each moment.
-By embracing impermanence, we unlock the true beauty of life itself.
+By embracing impermanence, we are appreciating the true beauty of life we still have.

-When we truly recognize that life is fleeting, we start to value our time more.
-We focus on what truly matters—love, connection, and inner peace—rather than getting lost in distractions and chasing material possessions.
-Similarily, instead of fearing the end, we learn to appreciate each moment as a gift.
+When we truly recognise that life is fleeting, we start to value our time more.
+We focus on what truly matters: love, connection, and inner peace, rather than getting lost in distractions and chasing possessions.
+Similarly, instead of fearing the end, we learn to appreciate every moment as a gift.

 This is the wisdom behind death meditation, or Maranasati in Buddhist tradition.
-It’s not about dwelling on sadness or fear; it’s a powerful tool to bring clarity, gratitude, and a deeper appreciation for life.
+It’s not about dwelling on sadness or meditating in fear; it’s a tool that brings clarity, gratitude, and appreciation for life.

-I’ll be honest—I was reluctant to try it at first.
-The idea of sitting with thoughts of my own mortality felt overwhelming, even a little scary.
-But to my surprise, this practice didn’t bring fear; it brought relief.
+I’ll be honest, I was reluctant to try it at first.
+The idea of sitting with thoughts of my own mortality felt overwhelming and a little scary.
+But to my surprise, this meditation didn’t bring fear; it brought relief.
 Instead of feeling weighed down, I felt lighter.
 It was as if the pressure to “get everything right” in life had lifted.
-The inner awerness that everything is temporary made me stop stressing over the small things.
+The inner awareness that everything is temporary made me stop stressing over the small things.
 I started embracing joy more freely, letting go of unnecessary worries, dropping the stress about things I had no impact on, and expanding the ability to live with a deeper sense of gratitude.

 If this sounds intriguing to you, here’s a simple guide to help you experience the benefits of this peculiar meditation.